SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Introduction

 \section{Introduction}

-Large language models (LLMs) ~\cite{achiam2023gpt, wei2022chain} have demonstrated impressive performance across various natural language processing tasks \cite{singhal2023large, wang2024large, jiang2024survey,ma2025problem} and are being increasingly integrated into real-world applications, such as education, scientific computing, and decision support~\cite{OpenAI2024, guo2025deepseek}.
-As their adoption accelerates, it is critical to rigorously evaluate their true capabilities.
+Large language models (LLMs)~\cite{achiam2023gpt,wei2022chain} have demonstrated impressive performance and are being increasingly integrated into real-world applications \eg education~\cite{wang2024large}, scientific computing~\cite{ma-etal-2025-problem}, and decision support~\cite{OpenAI2024,guo2025deepseek}.
+With this widespread adoption, assessing their capability boundaries has become essential.
+The mathematical reasoning, a key indicator of higher-order cognition, serves as a critical benchmark to evaluate the logical thinking and systematic problem-solving of models.

-While numerous benchmarks have been proposed to evaluate the mathematical reasoning capabilities of LLMs ~\cite{cobbe2021training, ling2017program, patel2021nlp, miao2020diverse, koncel2016mawps}, many suffer from a significant limitation: they provide insufficient interpretability regarding actual mathematical proficiency.
-The predominant focus on final answer accuracy is particularly problematic, as this metric reflects an aggregate outcome influenced by multiple, intertwined cognitive processes.
-As a result, existing benchmarks fail to effectively evaluate the distinct components of the mathematical problem-solving process~\cite{cobbe2021training, ling2017program, patel2021nlp, miao2020diverse, koncel2016mawps}.

-Another critical deficiency stems from the static nature of most existing benchmarks.
-Such static evaluation sets are highly susceptible to data contamination, potentially leading to inflated performance scores and skewed assessments of LLM capabilities~\cite{oren2023proving, zhu2023dyval, zhu2024dyval, li2024perteval}.
-Furthermore, as LLMs rapidly advance, they can quickly reach performance saturation on these fixed datasets.
-Consequently, static benchmarks may no longer accurately reflect the true capabilities of more advanced models~\cite{fodor2025line, llama3modelcard}.

-Furthermore, constructing high-quality benchmark datasets is resource-intensive, requiring significant human labor and time for annotation \cite{mirzadeh2024gsm, kurtic2024mathador}.
-When leveraging advanced LLMs like GPT-4o for data generation\cite{li2024gsm, zhu2024dyval}, ensuring the accuracy and consistency of the generated content remains a major challenge, as LLMs may produce errors and inconsistencies.
-Although human annotators are often employed to review and refine LLM-generated questions and answers~\cite{zhu2024dyval, zheng2023judging}, this manual intervention is costly and inherently limits scalability.

-In light of these issues, we propose a novel evaluation framework: the Self-Generating and Self-Validating Multi-Dimensional Assessment Framework (SMART).
-Inspired by Polya’s problem-solving theory~\cite{polya2014solve}, SMART deconstructs the mathematical problem-solving process into four key evaluation dimensions: understanding, reasoning, arithmetic, and reflection \& refinement.
-Each dimension is designed to evaluate a distinct facet of problem-solving progression (Fig.~\ref{figSMART}).

-To implement this multi-dimensional assessment, SMART generates dimension-specific tasks with clearly defined outputs from seed problems.
-This structured decomposition allows SMART to enable the model to probe distinct cognitive components of mathematical problem solving.
-By isolating each dimension, SMART facilitates comprehensive evaluation and yields insights into the strengths and weaknesses of LLMs, informing targeted algorithmic enhancements.
-The resulting evaluation dataset, SMART-Bench, is built through an integrated self-generating and self-validating mechanism that not only programmatically produces dimension-specific data but also iteratively verifies its quality.
-This approach ensures both scalability and reliability in benchmark construction.